 Crossfields of Arnside were leading builders of gaff rigged yachts and Morecambe Bay Prawners (also known as Nobbies).
 They were active from the 1840s to 1940s.
 There are 27 Crossfield Boats on OGA Boat Register, including 'Bonita' 1888 the oldest boat to take part in the 2013 OGA Round Britain Challenge.
 In 2018 Arnside Sailing Club brought 'Severn' 1912 to have example of a Crossfields’ Boat in the village.

-There will be talks during the conference about 'Empress' 1928, which is being restored prior to going out to the Mediterranean and 'Ziska' 1903, which has been shortlisted for the Classic Boat Awards, Best Restoration for a boat under 40' and Gstaad Yacht Club Centenarian of the Year, decided by online vote.
+There will be talks during the conference about 'Empress' 1928, which is being restored prior to going out to the Mediterranean and 'Ziska' 1903, shortlisted for the Classic Boat Awards, Best Restoration for a boat under 40' and Gstaad Yacht Club Centenarian of the Year.
 'Ziska' featured in November 2019 edition of Gaffers Log.
 She is currently based in Port Townsend on the West Coast of America.
 In June 2019 'Ziska' took part in a Race2Alaska coming 22nd of 35 starters following a two year restoration by her owner Stanford Siver.